GM says strike cost $1.1B, but it can absorb rising labor costs as it raises dividend

 To get there, GM expects to cut capital spending, including a slowdown in spending on electric vehicles and at Cruise, its troubled autonomous vehicle unit.
 California regulators revoked the San Francisco-based subsidiary's robotaxi license last month after one of its vehicles dragged a pedestrian to the side of a street after the person was hit by another car.

+Barra wrote that GM expects the pace of Cruise’s expansion to cities outside of San Francisco to be more deliberate when driverless taxi operations resume “resulting in substantially lower spending in 2024 than in 2023.”

+GM had big plans for Cruise, which it bought eight years ago.
+The Detroit automaker had been expecting annual revenue of $1 billion from Cruise by 2025 — a big jump from the $106 million last year.
+During the first nine months of this year Cruise posted pretax losses of $1.9 billion.

-GM says it will raise the dividend 33% to 12 cents per share starting in January.
-It's also planning to buy back $10 billion of its stock shares.
+GM says it will raise its dividend 33% to 12 cents per share starting in January.
+It's also planning to buy back $10 billion of its shares.

-Shares of GM jumped 5.4% before Wednesday's opening bell, but remain down about 27% for the year.
+Shares of GM rose 9% before Wednesday's opening bell, but remain down about 27% in the past year.

 “We are finalizing a 2024 budget that will fully offset the incremental costs of our new labor agreements, and the long-term plan we are executing includes reducing the capital intensity of the business, developing products even more efficiently and further reducing our fixed and variable costs," CEO Mary Barra said in a prepared statement.

-Note: This story has been corrected to show that GM's Cruise autonomous vehicle unit lost $1.9 billion before taxes in the first nine months of this year.